 When you hear about the evils of credit cards, it’s generally because of the sky-high finance charges (interest and other fees) they bestow on consumers.

 And it’s true.
 With an average APR of 14%, making just the minimum payment can quickly cause your balance to spin out of control, leading to the crushing avalanche known as credit card debt.

 If you charge $3,000 to a credit card with a 17% APR, for example — and only pay the minimum each month — it’ll take you 10 years to pay off your initial balance, by which time you’ll have paid more than $2,200 in interest.
 Not cool.

 But here’s the thing: when you pay off your statement balance in full each month, you can completely avoid paying any interest.

 That’s because most credit card issuers don’t charge any interest until after your statement’s due date.
 So if you pay the bill in full, you won’t pay a dime in interest.
 This “grace period” is one of the best things about responsible credit card use.
-(Visit this post for a full description of how paying a credit card works.)

 What About Other Credit Card Fees?

 That being said, credit cards do have other fees to be aware of, including: